Turkey police detain protesters at airline's sales office

 Turkish Airlines (THY) fired 305 personnel over a partial slowdown earlier this week after they answered a call from the Turkish Civil Aviation (Hava-Is) union to protest the legislation.

-The national flag carrier said it was forced to cancel at least 223 domestic and international flights, affecting some 100,000 passengers, and estimated that it suffered a loss of around $2 million (1.3 million pounds).
+The national flag carrier said it was forced to cancel at least 223 domestic and international flights, affecting some 100,000 passengers, and estimated that it suffered a loss of around $2 million.

 (Reporting by Ayla-Jean Yackley and Mehmet Emin Caliskan, Writing by Seda Sezer)